eqiihuu/gobang/README.md

 ___

 ## Introduction
  * This is a small game called Gobang.
-You can play this game with teh computer (a 'clever' agent with very basic AI).
+You can play this game with the computer (a 'clever' agent with very basic AI).
  * The rule of the game is as follow: you and the computer will put a piece of chess in turns on any reasonable(empty) position.
 Whoever get a line of five pieces of chess first will win the game.